City of God (Holland novel)

 City of God: A Novel of the Borgias is a 1979 historical novel by Cecelia Holland.
-Set in 15th-century Rome during the Borgia period, it follows Nicholas Dawson, ambitious secretary to the Florentine ambassador, as he becomes embroiled in dangerous political intrigue.
+Set in Rome at the turn of the 16th century during the Borgia period, it follows Nicholas Dawson, ambitious secretary to the Florentine ambassador, as he becomes embroiled in dangerous political intrigue.

 Plot

-Nicholas Dawson is the secretary to the ambassador of Florence in Rome; clever and ambitious, he is homosexual and a highly educated commoner born in Spain to English parents.
-Soon Nicholas is enlisted as a double agent for the ruthless Cesare Borgia, and his contact in Florence is none other than Niccolò Machiavelli himself.
+Nicholas Dawson is the secretary to Ercole Bruni, the Florentine ambassador to the Roman Curia in the 15th century court of the Borgia pope, Alexander VI.
+Clever, ambitious and highly educated, Nicholas is also homosexual, and has been rewriting the correspondence of ambassador, who has no grasp of foreign affairs, to suit his own political views.
+Nicholas is enlisted as a double agent for the ruthless Cesare Borgia, and his contact in Florence is none other than Niccolò Machiavelli himself.